groovey/Generator/README.md

 exit($status);
 ```

-## The Config File
+## Step 3 - The Config File

-`Controller` is the key argument.
-To run the command `$ groovey generator:create Controller Sample`.

-`Source` is your template.

-`Destination` is your destination file output.

-`Replace` is where you replace the templates with your contents.

-Argument constants such as `ARG1`, `ARG2`, etc will be replace depending on your arguments.
+Create `config.php` on the same level as the `groovey` file which is in your root folder.

 ```php
 <?php